-Advancing grace-driven youth ministry
+Advancing gospel-centered youth ministry

-Statistics cite that perhaps the majority of students involved in youth ministries do not continue to attend church in college or as young adults.
+Statistics cite the majority of students involved in youth ministries do not continue to attend church in college or as young adults.
 Most research surrounding this crisis considers the primary problem to be the message and theology of youth ministry, which Christian Smith described as “moralistic, therapeutic deism.”
 Rooted Ministry offers a place to reflect theologically on how student ministers can ground their message and ministries more deeply in the Cross and the Gospel of grace.

-To equip and empower churches and parents to faithfully disciple students toward life-long faith in Jesus Christ.
+To equip and empower churches and parents to faithfully disciple students toward lifelong faith in Jesus Christ.

 To transform youth ministry so that every student receives a grace-filled, gospel-centered and Bible-saturated discipleship in the church and the home.